ianbrandt/javafx-gradle-configuration/README.md

   [declaring JavaFX modules](https://github.com/openjfx/javafx-gradle-plugin/tree/0.1.0?tab=readme-ov-file#2-specify-javafx-modules)
-  at the project level, and then applying those to [all configured dependency scopes](https://github.com/openjfx/javafx-gradle-plugin/tree/0.1.0?tab=readme-ov-file#5-dependency-scope), doesn't support declaring each JavaFX dependency in the specific scope it's actually used (e.g. `api`, `implementation`, `testImplementation`, etc.).
+  at the project level, and then applying those to [all configured dependency scopes](https://github.com/openjfx/javafx-gradle-plugin/tree/0.1.0?tab=readme-ov-file#5-dependency-scope), doesn't readily support declaring each JavaFX dependency in the specific scope where it's actually used (e.g. `api`, `implementation`, `testImplementation`, etc.).
 This can result in Gradle having inaccurate information about dependency usage, which may impact
   [incremental compilation](https://docs.gradle.org/8.14.3/userguide/java_plugin.html#sec:incremental_compile).
-  If tools to detect such issues are used (e.g. the [Dependency Analysis Gradle Plugin](https://github.com/autonomousapps/dependency-analysis-gradle-plugin)), exception configuration may be required.
+  If tools to detect such issues are used (e.g. the [Dependency Analysis Gradle Plugin](https://github.com/autonomousapps/dependency-analysis-gradle-plugin)), additional exception configuration would typically be required.
-    * One could work around this by not applying the JavaFX Gradle Plugin.
-      Instead it could be added as a build script dependency, and its [
+    * One could work around this by not applying the JavaFX Gradle Plugin, and instead adding it as a build script dependency.
+Its [ `JavaFXComponenentMetadataRule`](https://github.com/openjfx/javafx-gradle-plugin/blob/0.1.0/src/main/java/org/openjfx/gradle/metadatarule/JavaFXComponentMetadataRule.java) could then be used in isolation.
-      `JavaFXComponenentMetadataRule`](https://github.com/openjfx/javafx-gradle-plugin/blob/0.1.0/src/main/java/org/openjfx/gradle/metadatarule/JavaFXComponentMetadataRule.java)
-      could be used in isolation.
 That said, the rule does have a transitive dependency on the
       [OS Detector Gradle Plugin](https://github.com/google/osdetector-gradle-plugin),
       which one may not want.
 * It can't be applied to projects that also apply the